nCompass-tech/nCompass/README.md

 print(f'ttft = {ttft*1000:.2f}ms')
 ```

-Note that here we read the API key from a custom environment variable MISTRAL_7B_API_KEY which you
+Note that here we read the API key from a custom environment variable NCOMPASS_API_KEY which you
 can set with the token we provide you.
 However, the API also works if you directly provide the API
 key to the client directly as below.
 ```